rbanks54/rbanks54.github.io/_posts/2018-11-12-securing-vue-with-identityserver-part1.md

 ## Overview

 Our sample application will be calling an API and displaying the data returned.
-It's deliberately simple so you can focus on the authenticatation of users and how to manage the identity tokens.
+It's deliberately simple so you can focus on the authentication of users and how to manage the identity tokens.

 The end-to-end flow in the final application is:
 * A person browses to our web site to load the Vue.js JavaScript client.